UnitTestBot/jacodb/jacodb-ets/ts-frontend/README.md

 `--project` finds and applies `tsconfig.json` (including `extends`, compiler options, and include/exclude rules); `--multi` deliberately ignores it and recursively converts all supported source files.
-Both modes include `.ts/.tsx/.js/.jsx/.mts/.cts/.mjs/.cjs/.ets` sources.
+Both modes include `.ts/.tsx/.js/.jsx/.mts/.cts/.mjs/.cjs` sources.
+Use ArkAnalyzer for `.ets`.

 ## Using from Kotlin

 The main entry points live in `org.jacodb.ets.utils` (`LoadEtsFile.kt`).
-No frontend checkout or working-directory setup is required: the standalone script is extracted from the `jacodb-ets` JAR automatically.
+No frontend checkout, network access, or working-directory setup is required: the script and its standard-library declarations are extracted together from the `jacodb-ets` JAR automatically.

 ```kotlin
 import org.jacodb.ets.utils.loadEtsFileAutoConvert